Hierarchically Composing Level Generators for the Creation of Complex Structures: Hyperparameters

 \subsection{Showcase}

 \autoref{tab:appdx:showcase} details the hyperparameters used for each showcase result.
-The generator that we used to generate both towns and cities is denoted as ``Town \& City''.
+The generator that we used to generate both towns and cities is denoted as ``Town \& City'', while the generator we used to illustrate the benefits of novelty is denoted as ``Novelty''.
 We used the following fitness functions for these experiments: \begin{LaTeXdescription} \item[House] The house was incentivised to be a hollow cube, with roof tiles at the top by setting the fitness to the average overlap between the generated house and the ``ideal'', hollow cube.
-Here we weighted novelty, intra-generator novelty and this fitness using the ratio $1:1:8$. \item[Garden] The garden had multiple fitness functions, incentivising it to have at least one tree and one flower, contain some water tiles (less than 5\%) and not be too dense (the fraction of grass tiles must be between $0.2$ and $0.7$ and trees should not be too close to each other).
-We weighted novelty, intra-generator novelty and this fitness using the ratio $1:1:4$. \item[Town] This incentivised the distribution of tiles to be 40\% house, 30\% garden and 30\% road (by computing the square root of the Jensen-Shannon divergence between this distribution and the actual one), in addition to the houses being reachable via roads.
+Here we weighted novelty, intra-generator novelty and this fitness using the ratio $1:1:8$.
+The novelty distance function was the Hamming distance, which was denoted as \textit{Visual Diversity} by \citet{beukman2022Procedural}. \item[Garden] The garden had multiple fitness functions, incentivising it to have at least one tree and one flower, contain some water tiles (less than 5\%) and not be too dense (the fraction of grass tiles must be between $0.2$ and $0.7$ and trees should not be too close to each other).
+We weighted novelty, intra-generator novelty and this fitness using the ratio $1:1:4$.
+The novelty distance function was again the Hamming distance. \item[Town] This incentivised the distribution of tiles to be 40\% house, 30\% garden and 30\% road (by computing the square root of the Jensen-Shannon divergence between this distribution and the actual one), in addition to the houses being reachable via roads.
 This was calculated as $\frac{a + b}{2}$, with $a$ and $b$ defined in the \hyperref[sec:reach_fit]{Hyperparameters Section}. \item[City] The average of two fitnesses, the first one incentivising an equal number of houses, roads and gardens, calculated as $\frac{1}{3}\sum_{i \in \{ house, road, garden\}}\max(1 - 10 (n_i - \frac{1}{3})^2, 0)$ where $n_i$ is the fraction of tiles of type $i$.
 The second fitness is \textit{reachability}, again calculated as $\frac{a + b}{2}$. \item[Town \& City] This fitness incentivises the boundary of the town to be houses, with an inner ring of roads, and a large interior section of gardens.
 This fitness was calculated as the average overlap between the ideal layout and the actual level for each section.
-This generator also used a context size of $2$, i.e. it took in a $5\times 5$ block around the current tile, instead of the normal $3\times 3$. \end{LaTeXdescription}
+This generator also used a context size of $2$, i.e. it took in a $5\times 5$ block around the current tile, instead of the normal $3\times 3$. \item[Novelty] This used the exact same fitness functions as the ``Town'' generator.
+It additionally used intra-generator novelty, and normal novelty, using the $2\times 2$ tile-based KL-Divergence~\citep{lucas2019Tile} as a distance metric.
+This is discussed more in \refappendixQuantNov{sec:appdx:novresults}. \end{LaTeXdescription}